vinsol/nectarcommerce/_posts/2016-04-12-ecto-model-schema-extension.md

 >
 Strives for un-obstrusive parallel development of NectarCommerce and Extensions

-NectarCommerce is committed to provide a ready-to-use e-commerce solution but definition of 100% is different under different business domains.
+NectarCommerce is committed to providing a ready-to-use e-commerce solution but the definition of 100% is different under different business domains.
 It aims to solve common use-cases as part of the project and relying on extension framework to tap the rest.

 # Ecto Model Schema Extension